-I don’t believe in God, I believe in a stronger energy and I am trying to follow this energy.
+I don’t believe in God; I believe in a stronger energy and I am trying to follow this energy.
 I’m very sensitive to feel the energy inside places.
-That’s why in my work I use tape because if you use stencil, for example, you make the same size everywhere but when you use tape, I can have a good proportion for each place that I will work, after I see and feel the place.
+That’s why I use tape in my work, because if you use stencil, for example, you make the same size everywhere.
+When I use tape, I can have a good proportion for each place that I will work, after I see and feel the place.

 Normally, before starting to work for a show in a gallery, I need to see the place.
 I try to make something special for this space.
 This is a very exciting part of a show.
 I’m an intuitive artist, so I can’t create a good show without seeing and feeling the place.

-I use to read a lot of books about Taoism and I feel connected with this philosophy, where everyone can find their own personality and that even in this philosophy there are no rules, it’s flexible, different to the monotheistic religions, which don’t respect your individuality.
+I used to read a lot of books about Taoism and I feel connected with this philosophy, where everyone can find their own personality.
+Even in this philosophy there are no rules–it’s flexible–different to the monotheistic religions, which don’t respect your individuality.

 In your manifesto you say that you have your “seven daughters”, or seven canvases that you always take on your travels around the world.
 What does it mean to you?

 It’s about my first seven canvases that I did in 2001.
 In Greek mythology, Atlas has seven daughters, and the constellation of Pleiades is the symbol of the universe in movement.
 My idea was to travel with the canvases and make pictures of them everywhere–in each city that I passed by–always in the same way.
 I used to do it with graffiti when I was working on the street.
 With the seven daughters it’s the same thing, because my name is painted onto the canvases.
 It’s the most ephemeral action that you can do on the streets.